 There are no formal visiting hours at NDHH.
 Loved ones may visit whenever convenient for them and acceptable to the patient.
 The main entrance is open 8am-4:30pm Monday through Friday to coincide with Business Office hours.
 However, after 4:30pm and on weekends, visitors are welcome to ring the intercom at the side door off our parking lot for access round the clock, again with approval from the patient.

-A one-night stay at NDHH is $300 out-of-pocket.
+Call us to discuss private pay arrangements.
 Our experienced Social Workers can assist with payment options and insurance coverage.